adrienshen/typetrainer/README.md

-Made this game in early 2015 to learn underscores and canvas.
+Made this game in mid 2015 to learn about underscore and html5 canvas

 Demo live @ https://adrienshen.github.io/typetrainer